 The importance of suitable footwear is paramount in the success of treating plantar fasciitis.
-Unsuitable footwear can affect the effectiveness of treatment or prolong the condition, which might be alleviated otherwise.
+Unsuitable footwear can reduce the effectiveness of other treatments or prolong the condition, which might be alleviated otherwise.
 This advice is particularly stressed towards female patients as their footwear choices are usually worse than males.
 Shoes which often make plantar fasciitis worse are flat slip on shoes or pumps.
 Ugg boots are also very bad.
-Flip flops are bad unless there is an arch contour built into the bed of the flip-flop to provide some arch support.
+Flip flops are bad yet remain a popular choice of footwear for many people, particularly those that live in warmer climate.
+We do not recommend wearing flip flops if you suffer with plantar fasciitis however if you do choose to wear flip flops, try to minimise how often you are wearing them and look for flip flops that have an arch contour built into the bed of the flip-flop to provide some arch support.
 Avoid shoes with no or a low heel as this requires your heel to be able to become closer to the floor when standing.
 This requires good calf muscle flexibility which most people with plantar fasciitis are lacking.
-Therefore in a flat/low heeled shoe, if your calf muscle is already tight, it will apply more strain on the plantar fascia.
+Therefore in a flat/low heeled shoe, if your calf muscle is already tight, it will increase strain on the plantar fascia.